hdmf-dev/hdmf/docs/source/sidecar.rst

 Only the following modifications to an HDMF file are supported in the sidecar JSON file:

 - Replace the values of a dataset or attribute with a scalar or 1-D array
-- Delete a dataset or attribute
+- Hide a dataset or attribute

 .. note::